 File Review

 • Once all documentation has been collected, CHCPBC reviews the application file to determine whether any additional information is required or if there are issues requiring further exploration.
-If there are no further questions and the file is determined to meet the basic registration criteria for their application category, the applicant will receive an email permitting them to proceed to the examination phase of the process.
+If there are no further questions and the file is determined to meet the basic licensure criteria for their application category, the applicant will receive an email permitting them to proceed to the next phase of the process.

-Applicants cannot proceed to the examination phase until it is determined that their education, training and experience, and other general registration requirements have been met for the application type.
+• Applicants cannot proceed to the examinations phase until it is determined that their education, training and experience, and other general registration requirements have been met for the application type.

 Examinations